Citrinate/BoosterManager/README.md

 #### Cards

-These commands only operate on marketable cards.
-To loot or transfer only unmarketable cards, add `u` to the start of the command, ex: `ulootcards`.
-To loot or transfer all cards, add `a` to the start of the command, ex: `alootcards`
+The bellow commands only apply to marketable cards.
+To have them apply to only unmarketable cards, add `u` to the start of the command (ex: `ulootcards`).
+To have them apply to all cards, add `a` to the start of the command (ex: `alootcards`)

 Command | Access | Description
 --- | --- | ---